 Perhaps more than at any other time in our history, blended families have become a common occurrence.
-Often, the exact configuration of the newly blended family involves one partner who brings one or more children into the new family, and one partner with no children of his or her own.
+Often, the exact configuration of the newly combined family involves one partner who brings one or more children into the new family and one partner with no children of his or her own.
 This combination has great potential for success, but also great dangers unless the two adults take some time to create some ground rules that everyone will respect.

 Step-parenting resources often focus on what the step-parent is to say and do.
 While helpful, that is only one side of the equation.
 There is also the issue of how the birth parent chooses to support and work with the step-parent to achieve consensus on the process of properly bringing up children.
 Unless the adults are in sync with one another, the household is much more likely to be a chaotic one, and the children will be caught in the middle of the chaos.

 Before the blended family becomes a legal reality, the two adults must come to terms on the basics of how child rearing will take place in the home.
 This means a period of intense self-examination, engaging in what may be difficult discussions, and working out specific courses of action that will be utilized when it comes to issues of discipline, education, and other core elements of raising a child.

 Before the birth parent and the future step-parent begin this season of intense soul searching, they need to agree on a few essential points.
 Doing so will help keep the discussions on track and also provide insight as to the type of parenting they are capable of providing as a team.
 For purposes of engaging in constructive discussions, both adults must:

 - Recognize that both adults will be actively involved in the lives of the children.
 No one in the household is an observer; everyone is a participant in the family.

 - Realize that each adult is likely to have his or her own ideas about what constitutes proper child rearing.
 Even when they seem to agree on the broad concepts, a little discussion is likely to yield significant differences that must be resolved sooner rather than later.